Getting Started with MaxTAF

 Running a Suite will automatically produce an Allure report on completion.

 Allure is a powerful open source test reporting framework.
-To find out more about it’s intricacies, editability and other details please visit the documentation for Allure here.
+To find out more about its intricacies, editability and other details please visit the documentation for Allure here:

-- Click “Create” to confirm.
+- Click ‘Create’

 Finishing Up